GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 ### Does this apply to affiliated developers?

-We don’t allow any developer or their affiliates to submit repetitive content.
+We don't allow any developer or their affiliates to submit repetitive content.
 If related developers or publishers submit multiple extensions that provide duplicate experiences or functionality, that is a repetitive content violation.
 Competing extensions from unrelated developers or publishers are not considered repetitive content.